DeepakVadgama/java-interview/README.md

 ## Java interview

 I created study notes for my recent interviews.
 I am sharing them here so that others can benefit from it.
-The notes are specifically for non-coding Java interviews, typically done in service based companies.
+The notes are specifically for theory based Java interviews, typically done in service based companies (as opposed to coding based interviews done in product companies).

 ### How to use it?

 Pick and choose the topics based on the company you are interviewing.
 Each Company/Panel/Interviewee has their favorite topics, which can vary from JVM internals to high level system design.
-Topics can also vary based on your experience and role you are applying for.
+Topics also vary based on your experience and role you are applying for.
-Research for other candidates' interview experience at the company, or better yet, just ask the recruiter.
+Research for other candidates' interview experiences at the company, or better yet, just ask the recruiter.

 ## Table Of Contents